MIk1812/myStat/readme.txt

+## DISCLAIMER ##

-This is a library of functions meant to compliment the course 02323 Introduction to statistics.
+This is a library of functions meant to compliment the course 02323 Introduction to Statistics at DTU.
 Note: the functions are not intended to replace other R functions but are to be used in conjunction with them.

 Use at your own risk.
 Most functions have been tested but not all.